Two-photon optical shielding of collisions between ultracold polar molecules

 When $\Delta(R)$ is much larger than $\Omega_1(R)$ and $\Omega_2(R)$, and the radiative decay rate $\Gamma_q$ of $|q \rangle$, $\tilde{H}^I(R)$ can be reduced, by adiabatic elimination of the $|\tilde{q} \rangle$ state \cite{brion2007}, to the matrix $H^I_{\mathrm{eff}} (R)$ of an effective two-level system expressed in the ($|\tilde{g}_1\rangle, |\tilde{g}_2\rangle$) basis,

 where

 and

-This scheme is equivalent to the mw shielding ( Fig.~ \ref{fig2}), with an important difference: the initial and final states have the same total parity, so that the channels relevant for 2-OS will be different from those of the mw shielding, but the same requirement still holds: identifying a channel with a repulsive PEC which could be coupled to the entrance channel via a two-photon transition.
-Moreover, it is worth noting that in contrast to the mw-based scheme, there is no intrinsic limitation on the magnitude of $\Delta_{\mathrm{eff}}$, which could be taken arbitrarily large, depending on the configuration of the relevant PECs.
+This scheme is equivalent to the mw shielding (Fig.~ \ref{fig2}), with an important difference: the initial and final states have the same total parity, so that the channels relevant for 2-OS will be different from those of the mw shielding.
+Nonetheless, the same requirement still holds: identifying a channel with a repulsive PEC which could be coupled to the entrance channel via a two-photon transition.
+Moreover, it is worth noting that there is no intrinsic limitation on the magnitude of $\Delta_{\mathrm{eff}}$, which could be taken arbitrarily large, as long as it does not reach the next rotational level.